 US Crochet Hook Sizes

 American Numbered crochet hook size ranges from 1 up to 15.
-On the other hand, The American Letter crochet hook size ranges from B to Y. Bulkier yarns like the one used in the Crochet Floor Pouf requires the use of the Y hook.
+On the other hand, The American Letter crochet hook size ranges from B to Y. Bulkier yarns like the one used in this Crochet Bean Bag requires the use of the Y hook.

 UK Crochet Hook Sizes